lu562/PrivacyGo/dpca-psi/README.md

 - IPCL does not support GNU G++ 11.0 and above. [(issue #27)](https://github.com/intel/pailliercryptolib/issues/27#issuecomment-1320753239).
 - `IPCLConfig.cmake` resides in a wrong directory without installing IPCL. [(issue #69)](https://github.com/intel/pailliercryptolib/issues/69).

-## License

-DPCA-PSI is Apache-2.0 License licensed, as found in the [LICENSE](../LICENSE) file.

-## Disclaimers

-This software is not an officially supported product of TikTok.
-It is provided as-is, without any guarantees or warranties, whether express or implied.

 ## Reference
 [1] Meadows, Catherine.
 "A more efficient cryptographic matchmaking protocol for use in the absence of a continuously available third party."
 1986 IEEE Symposium on Security and Privacy.
 IEEE, 1986.